-The oldest child, probably Catherine, was fourteen, and the youngest was less than a year old.
+At fourteen, Catherine was likely the oldest child and the youngest was less than a year old.
 Only twenty-six days after Catherine’s father died, her mother also passed away, leaving the children to be taken care of by strangers who were mostly ill-prepared to even take care of their own.

 Whitman’s mission was located at Waiilatpu on the Walla Walla River in what is now Washington State.
 Waiilatpu is a Nez Perce word meaning, “people of the place of the rye grass.”
 Dr. Marcus and Narcissa Whitman had established their mission in 1836 to “bring Christianity to the Cayuse Indians.”